lp24/awbw_enhancements/README.md

 > **Note:** This is a fork of the original [AWBW Enhancements](https://github.com/kbuzsaki/awbw_enhancements) by [kbuzsaki](https://github.com/kbuzsaki).
 All credit for the original extension goes to the original author.

+Forked again :D 1st fork by carsonhu, credit goes to the original authors.
+Code open-source, no profit is being made.

 "AWBW Enhancements" is a browser extension that adds extra functionality to [Advance Wars By Web](https://awbw.amarriner.com).

 ## Installation